The Dean's Advisory Committee

 The expertise of the 15 members of the Hajim School Dean's Advisory Committee is broad and deep, ranging from precision optics to investment banking, from alternative energy to wireless communications, from aerospace engineering to intellectual property law, from medical imaging to advanced manufacturing.

-Twice a year the members of this committee gather to advise and counsel Dean Rob Clark on key aspects of the school's management.
+Twice a year the members of this committee gather to advise and counsel the dean on key aspects of the school's management.
 They offering insight and guidance on curricular initiatives, capital needs, trends in admissions and retention, career and internship services, and networking skills for students.
 They also provide leadership in garnering financial support for the Hajim School, explains Eric Brandt, Hajim's senior director of development.

-They also advise on the "critical issues facing engineering," Clark adds.
-"For example, a recent focus of the group has been communication and networking.
-Many participants from the DAC and other alums have volunteered their time to provide workshops for students outlining the importance of professional networking and communication."
+They also advise on the critical issues facing engineering, including a recent focus on communication and networking.
+Many participants from the DAC and other alums have volunteered their time to provide workshops for students outlining the importance of professional networking and communication.